Garm Wars: The Last Druid: Production

-According to director Mamoru Oshii, production of Garm Wars began as early as the mid 1990s under the name G.R.M.
+According to director Mamoru Oshii, production of Garm Wars began as early as the mid-1990s under the name G.R.M.
 The Record of Garm War, with planning for the film beginning shortly after the release of Ghost in the Shell.
+A combination of the 1996 and 1998 tech reels was screened at film festivals in 2001.
 However, production of the film- which originally had a planned budget of 6 billion yen- was put on hold for fifteen years due to technical limitations.
 Oshii announced that he had resumed production of the film in 2012, thanks to an animation technique Oshii calls "Hybrid Animation," which combines elements of computer-generated imagery and live action filming.
 When asked why he decided to resume the film's creation fifteen years after its first conception, Oshii replied: "Unfortunately, at that time, the digital environment needed to realize the visuals was too undeveloped, and I was unable to create and release this film to the world.
 However, now in 2012, the environment for producing films has transformed, especially in digital technology which is currently operating at a shocking level compared to the time I first conceived this project.
 At long last, Garm Wars' time has come."

 The film premiered at the Tokyo International Film Festival of October 2014, as part of the festival's Special Screening Section.
 Oshii also featured the film at Lucca Comics & Games of 2015, where he received the Movie Comic and Games award.
 Arc Productions earned the rights to the film in August 2015, releasing it in US theaters and on demand on October 2, 2015.

 On January 28, 2016, Toei Animation announced that it would be creating a Japanese dub of the film, under the title Garm Wars.
 The Japanese release had an all-star production team with Studio Ghibli director Toshio Suzuki as producer, with Gen Urobuchi, creator of Puella Magi Madoka Magica, Psycho Pass and the Fate/Zero anime writing the Japanese script.
 The dub was released on May 20, 2016.